 This Strategic Asset Management Plan has been prepared Lithgow City Council to support the delivery of its long-term strategic direction.
-It forms part of the Integrated Planning and Reporting suite of documents and should be read in conjunction with Council's Community Strategic Plan, Resourcing Strategy, Delivery Program, Operational Plan, Long-Term Financial Plan and Workforce Plan.
+It forms part of the Resourcing Strategy for the Community Strategic Plan and Delivery Program and should be read in conjunction with these documents.
 For more information on this document contact: